 When our belief system stops us from doing the things we want to do, then we have to address what is holding us back from doing the things we want.

-Say for example, you really want to travel on your own to India, but you have resisted this urge for years and talked yourself out of it.
+Say, for example, you want to travel on your own to India, but you have resisted this urge for years and talked yourself out of it.
 You hear yourself saying that it’s too dangerous or that you’ll get sick.
-These things may happen of course, but not any more so than living in the city that you live in right now.
+These things may happen, of course, but not any more so than living in the city that you live in right now.

-So, what’s really holding you back from this dream vacation?
-Dig deep and you many find that you’re mother once said that travelling to India is very dangerous for a woman.
-And then you might remember that a friend travelled there and became sick with parasites.
-And then you may dig deeper and find that your grandmother was a social hermit.
-All things to reinforce your belief that you cannot travel to India.
+So, what’s holding you back from this dream vacation?
+Dig deep, and you may find that you’re a mother once said that traveling to India is very dangerous for a woman.
+And then you might remember that a friend went there and became sick with parasites.
+And then you may dig deeper and find that your grandmother was a social hermit — all things to reinforce your belief that you cannot travel to India.

 How do you change your limiting beliefs?

-Then you alleviate your fears by rationalizing that travelling anywhere is just as dangerous as travelling in your own city; you still have to keep your handbag and wallet tucked away and be alert to any dangerous activity.
+Then you alleviate your fears by rationalizing that traveling anywhere is just as dangerous as your city; you still have to keep your handbag and wallet tucked away and be alert to any dangerous activity.

-And if you want to reinforce this, you could ask more friends if they have travelled to India and what their experience was and if they can offer any tips.
-Helping your brain process your fears with cold hard facts is very effective.
-But doing the energetic work around your limited beliefs in the form of “Giving Back” is key to changing your energy and feelings, which are the drivers of our actions.
+And if you want to reinforce this, you could ask more friends if they have traveled to India and what their experience was and if they can offer any tips.
+Helping your brain process your fears with cold hard facts is very useful.
+But doing the energetic work around your limiting beliefs in the form of “Giving Back” is key to changing your energy and feelings, which are the drivers of our actions.

-Being aware of your limiting beliefs and where they come from is the most important first step in overcoming your fears.
-We all have fears that we deal with all day long.
+Being aware of your limiting beliefs and where they come from is the most crucial first step in overcoming your fears.
+We all have concerns that we deal with all day long.
 They stop us from living the life we want.
-But when we start to reframe them, get some facts that support a positive outcome to what you are wanting to do it, this allows you to develop skills to alleviate your fears.
-It becomes easier and easier to change those limiting beliefs over time.
+But when we start to reframe them, get some facts that support a positive outcome to what you want to do it, this allows you to develop skills to alleviate your fears.
+It becomes more accessible and more comfortable to change those limiting beliefs over time.